shehryarhafeez/Inventory-management/README.md

-A modern, responsive student management system with a dark epic theme that allows you to:

-Create, read, update, and delete student records

-Save data to Excel files using the File System Access API

-Work completely client-side in your browser

-Enjoy a sleek dark UI with animations and visual feedback
+🎓 Student Management System (Dark Epic Edition)
+A modern, responsive Student Management System that runs entirely in your browser with an epic dark theme.
+No backend, no setup — just open the file and manage student data with ease.

-Features
+🚀 Features
-Dark Epic Theme: Beautiful dark interface with glowing accents and smooth animations
+🎨 Dark Epic Theme – Beautiful dark UI with glowing accents and smooth animations

-Excel Integration: Save and load student data from Excel files (.xlsx)
+📊 Excel Integration – Save/load student data to/from .xlsx files using SheetJS

+🧠 Client-side Only – Runs in your browser, no server needed

+💾 File System Access API – Save and open files directly from your local file system

-Responsive Design: Works on desktop and mobile devices
+📱 Responsive Design – Works seamlessly on desktop and mobile

-Modern UI: Clean interface with intuitive controls

-No Backend Required: Runs entirely in the browser

-Data Persistence: Remembers your last opened file
+🧠 Data Persistence – Remembers your last opened file for continued editing

+🎯 CRUD Functionality – Create, Read, Update, and Delete student records

+⚡ Modern UX – Smooth animations and intuitive interactions

-Technologies Used
+🛠 Technologies Used
 HTML5, CSS3, JavaScript (ES6+)

-SheetJS for Excel file handling
+SheetJS (xlsx) – Excel file reading and writing

-Font Awesome for icons
+Font Awesome – Icons

-File System Access API for file operations
+File System Access API – File handling in the browser

-Browser Support
+🌐 Browser Support
-Works best in modern browsers that support the File System Access API:
+This system works best in modern browsers that support the File System Access API:

-Chrome 86+
+✅ Chrome 86+

-Edge 86+
+✅ Edge 86+

-Firefox 111+

-Installation
-No installation required!
-Just open index.html in a supported browser.

-Alternatively, you can host it on any static web server.
+⚠️ Firefox 111+ (limited or no support for File System Access API)

+❌ Safari (Not supported)

+💡 For best performance and full features, use Google Chrome or Microsoft Edge.

+📦 Instractions
+The Applications is designed for local Invertory Management. it will only work if you're using local system to Save and open files directly from your local system

-Usage
+✍️ Usage
-Add Students:
+First Create an Excel file or Load an with the extension of.xlsx ➕ Add Students Record

-Fill in the student details form
+Fill in the student details in the form

-Click "Add Student" to add to the table
+Click "Add Student" to insert the data into the table then click on save excel file to store the data in the excel file To make changes in certain file

-File Operations:
+📂 File Operations

-New Excel File: Create a new empty workbook
+New Excel File – Start with a blank student workbook

-Open Excel File: Open an existing .xlsx file
+Open Excel File – Load existing .xlsx file into the app

-Save to Excel: Save changes to current file
+Save to Excel – Save current data to the opened file

-Save As: Save to a new file
+Save As – Save current data to a new file

-Edit/Delete:
+✏️ Edit/Delete

-Click "Edit" to modify a student's details
+Click Edit to modify a student's details

-Click "Delete" to remove a student
+Click Delete to remove a student from the list

-Keyboard Shortcuts
+⌨️ Keyboard Shortcuts
+Shortcut	Action
-Ctrl+S (Cmd+S on Mac): Save to current file
+Ctrl+S / Cmd+S	Save current file

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Contributing
+🤝 Contributing
 Contributions are welcome!
-Please open an issue or pull request for any improvements.

-Screenshots
+If you'd like to suggest improvements or fix bugs:

+👨‍💻 Developed With
+Shehryar Hafeez- [shehryarhafeez180@gmail.com]